schauder/schauder.github.io/_posts/2018/2018-03-14-dont-use-localdatetime.md

 ---

 A couple of weeks ago I fixed a bug in Spring Data related to date conversions.
-For this I read up on the "new" `java.time` API which I had hardly used so far.
+For this, I read up on the "new" `java.time` API which I had hardly used so far.
-To my surprise I learned that we used it wrongly in Spring Data.
+To my surprise, I learned that we used it wrongly in Spring Data.
-And judging from what I saw on Stackoverflow and the rest of the internet many others make the same mistake.
+And judging from what I saw on StackOverflow and the rest of the internet many others make the same mistake.
 The mistake is to use `LocalDateTime`.

 You might think: The new API is based on Joda Time which is awesome.